Exclusive Webinar - Paying global teams: Strategic compensation and compliant payroll

 • Employers usually rely on in-house teams of HR experts specializing in Portuguese labor laws to hire and manage employees in compliance with local rules and regulations.

-• Developing in-house HR teams helps global companies better negotiate salary benefits, working hours, workplace conditions, leave entitlements, employee appraisals, and even perform background checks per labor code in Portugal.
+• Developing in-house HR teams helps global companies better negotiate salary benefits, working hours, workplace conditions, leave entitlements, employee appraisals, and even perform employment screening per labor code in Portugal.

 Automating payroll obligations through SaaS-based solutions